ColinFay/proustr/README.md

 #> # ... with 14,117 more rows
 ```

-You can chose between polarity (positive or negative — default behavior, or a score on six sentiments (joy, fear, sadness, anger, surprise, disgust) with `type = "score"`.
+You can chose between polarity (positive or negative, which is the default behavior), or a score on six sentiments (joy, fear, sadness, anger, surprise, disgust) with `type = "score"`.

 `pr_*()` functions
 ------------------

+Please bear in mind that all these functions are designed to work with a data.frame.

 ### `pr_detect_days()`

-Detects the days from a tibble-text.
+Detects the days from a data.frame (in French).

 ``` r
 a <- data.frame(text = c("C'était lundi 1er mars et mardi 2", "Et mercredi 3", "Il est revenu jeudi."))